Attested: Ptolemy: Λινδον, a πολις of the Κοριτανοι

 Where: Lincoln, Roman fort at SK976718, colonia, and capital of a post-Roman kingdom.

-If Lincoln was indeed named from water, Old Frisian lind ‘pond’, plus Old Norse lind and Middle High German lünde ‘wave’, offer parallels as good as Welsh llyn.
-So the common assertion that Lindum was a Celtic name is not based on hard evidence, but rests upon circular logic.
+If Lincoln was indeed named from water, Old Frisian lind ‘pond’, plus Old Norse lind and Middle High German lünde ‘wave’, offer parallels as good as Welsh llyn and possibly as early too.
+So the common assertion that Lindum was a Celtic name rests upon weak logic.